IS THE CHRISTIAN STORY BIG ENOUGH

 TO CAPTURE THE MODERN IMAGINATION?

-ONLY IF IT SPREADS ITS COSMIC WINGS
+ONLY IF IT SPREADS ITS COSMIC WINGS, WITH TEILHARD DE CHARDIN

 Hilda Geraghty

-The Christian faith being in a crisis of the imagination.
+Abstract: The Christian faith is in a crisis of the imagination.
 This is very serious because, as St. J.H.
 Newman says, “all beliefs- religious, secular and political-must first be credible to the imagination”.
-This article shows how our new understanding of the universe has made the image of Christ smaller and paler in our imaginations, – what Teilhard de Chardin warned about.
+This article shows how our new understanding of the universe has unwittingly made the image of Christ smaller and paler in our imaginations, – what Teilhard de Chardin warned about.
 It shows the need for the Christian Church to give Christ his true place in the cosmos, as Teilhard reveals it to us.

 In today’s Ireland we live in a culture where a child will probably grow to lose whatever Christian faith was imparted to it by older generations.
 Somehow the story of Jesus, and the whole biblical perspective around him, are no longer what they were for older generations: a picture of reality, a world view on which to build their lives.
 “It is now seen as archaic to hold Catholic values among the student body.”
 These are the words of one teacher who voiced concern during a survey on bullying in Irish schools.
 (1)